slack-ruby/slack-ruby-bot-server/README.md

 ## Make Your Own

 This library alone will only register a new bot, but will not include any bot functionality.
-To make something useful, we recommend you get started from a [slack-ruby-bot-events-sample](https://github.com/slack-ruby/slack-ruby-bot-server-events-sample) app to bootstrap your project.
+To make something useful, we recommend you get started from either [slack-ruby-bot-server-events-app-mentions-sample](https://github.com/slack-ruby/slack-ruby-bot-server-events-app-mentions-sample) (handles a single kind of event), or [slack-ruby-bot-server-events-sample](https://github.com/slack-ruby/slack-ruby-bot-server-events-sample) (handles all kinds of events) to bootstrap your project.

 ## Usage